erik-lance/erik-lance/README.md

 [Check out my in-progress website!](https://eriklance.gatsbyjs.io/)

-### Planning on fixing this README once the term ends

 -   🔭 I’m currently working on a Godot game based off of my old Unity Game (Shiba Fighters)!
 -   🌱 I’m currently learning Azure
--   👯 I’m looking to collaborate on Godot game jams:) can be music/writing/art if you don't know GDScript!
--   🤔 I’m looking for help with ...
 -   💬 Ask me about anything related to game dev or HCI :-)
--   📫 How to reach me: Hit my email! (eriklance@gmail.com)
 -   😄 Pronouns: he/him
 -   ⚡ Fun fact: I smell food to measure the temperature